Sukhoi Su-34: Standard Su-34 (1994)

+Further development (2016–present)

-Russia's Ministry of Defence plans to modernize the Su-34; according to the deputy head of the military department, Yuriy Borisov, "We are planning to modernize the aircraft: prolong its service life, increase the number of airborne weapons.
+Russia's Ministry of Defence planned to modernize the Su-34; according to the deputy head of the military department, Yuriy Borisov, "We are planning to modernize the aircraft: prolong its service life, increase the number of airborne weapons.
 Plane is in great demand in our armed forces, and it has a great future."

-Russia is developing two new versions of the aircraft: one for electronic warfare (L700 Tarantul ECM pod can provide electronic cover for a group of aircraft) and one for Intelligence, surveillance, and reconnaissance.
+Russia developed two new versions of the aircraft: one for electronic warfare (L700 Tarantul ECM pod can provide electronic cover for a group of aircraft) and one for intelligence, surveillance, and reconnaissance.

-Su-34M modernised version will feature a new electro-optical infrared targeting pod, a Kopyo-DL rearward facing radar that can warn the pilots if missiles are approaching, combined with automatic deployment of countermeasures and jamming.
+Su-34M modernised version features a new electro-optical infrared targeting pod, a Kopyo-DL rearward facing radar that can warn the pilots if missiles are approaching, combined with automatic deployment of countermeasures and jamming.

 Orders and deliveries

+Su-34 (2004–2021)

 An initial batch of eight aircraft was completed by the Novosibirsk factory in 2004.
 In March 2006, Russian Minister of Defence Sergei Ivanov announced the purchase of the first five pre-production Su-34s for the Russian Air Force.
 In late 2008, a second contract was signed for delivery of 32 aircraft by 2015.
 A total of 70 aircraft were to be purchased by 2015 to replace some 300 Su-24s in service at the time, which were then undergoing a modernization program.
 Ivanov claimed that as it is "many times more effective on all critical parameters", fewer of these newer bombers are required than the old Su-24 it replaces.
 In December 2006, Ivanov stated that approximately 200 Su-34s were expected to be in service by 2020.
-This was confirmed by Air Force chief Vladimir Mikhaylov on 6 March 2007.
+This was confirmed by Russian Air Force chief Vladimir Mikhaylov on 6 March 2007.
 Two Su-34s were delivered in 2006–2007, and three more were delivered by the end of 2009.

 On 9 January 2008, Sukhoi reported that the Su-34 had begun full-rate production.
 The final stage of the state tests were completed on 19 September 2011.

 The Russian Air Force received another four Su-34s on 28 December 2010, as combat units in airbases first received six Su-34s in 2011.
 Delivery came in the form of two contracts, the first in 2008 for 32 aircraft and the second in 2012 for a further 92 aircraft, totaling 124 to be delivered by 2020.

 In December 2012, Sukhoi reportedly delivered five aircraft under the 2012 State Defence Order.